The UK experiences a wide variety of weather systems

 What are we doing in County Durham and Darlington?

-- Production of multi-agency plans to manage the effects of severe weather events including any impact on utility networks.
+- Production of multi-agency plans to manage the effects of severe weather events including any negative effect on utility networks.

 - The MET Office provides advice and severe weather warnings which can be received in many ways, such as television, internet, radio or social media.